 Districts of Belize

 This district is an agricultural area growing sugar cane and papayas.
 Corozal Town is 9 miles from the Mexican border, has a population of approximately 10,000 and is where you can find Santa Rita ruins.
 It has been excavated, and the site is open to the public.
 The area is rich in Mayan Archaeology but very few of the sites have been excavated.
-Corozal Town is a sleepy coastal town that is a common stopover for travelers before heading on to other parts of Belize.
+Corozal Town is a sleepy coastal town that is a common stopover for travellers before heading on to other parts of Belize.
 See here for Things to Do in Corozal.

-Many Mennonites have settled in Orange Walk and farm the land growing sugar, vegetables, soya and dairy products.
+Many Mennonites have settled in Orange Walk and farm the land growing sugar, vegetables, soya, and dairy products.
 It is home to over 400 different species of birds making it a paradise for Birders.

 Belize & the Cayes

 This district was settled first and many of the rivers provided transportation to early settlers.
 This is the historical seat of the country and includes Belize City and many of the islands or cayes (keys), including Ambergris Caye and Caye Caulker which are considered two of the country’s primary tourist destinations.
 Most of these islands are along the Belize Barrier Reef, which stretches the entire coastline and is teeming with over 100 different corals and 500 species of fish life.

 Located in the west part of Belize on the border with Guatemala.
 It is the largest and third-most densely populated districts of Belize.
 The district’s capital is the town of San Ignacio, but it is also the home of the nation’s capital; Belmopan.
 San Ignacio is known for its rolling hills, beautiful forests, and tourist attractions.
 There are several Mayan Ruin sites in the district, however, the most popular two being Xunantunich and Cahal Pech.
 You can also explore different caves and go tubing down rivers.